 What are the advantages of being based in Silicon Valley?

 It is no secret that the location of both Haas and GSB is ideal for goals in the technology arena.
-Studying in the center of Silicon Valley provide access to industry lecturers, case studies, team projects for local companies, on-site company visits and more.
+Studying in the center of Silicon Valley provides access to industry lecturers, case studies, team projects for local companies, on-site company visits, and more.
 Silicon Valley is home to technologists, innovators, life science visionaries, and venture capitalists.
 The location can facilitate finding the right job for technology talents and interests.

-Functions within the tech universe, such as entrepreneurship and venture capital, are more associated with brand/prestige of the MBA program than Silicon Valley itself.
+Functions within the tech universe, such as entrepreneurship and venture capital, are more associated with the brand/prestige of the MBA program than Silicon Valley itself.
 Haas’s employment reports lack data on entrepreneurs and venture capital placement specifically.

-Our clients would usually favor HBS, GSB, and Wharton (over Haas) for the arenas of entrepreneurship and venture capital.
+Our clients usually favor HBS, GSB, and Wharton (over Haas) for the arenas of entrepreneurship and venture capital.
 By contrast, GSB does report graduates into both entrepreneurship and venture capital, as we would predict because of its stronger brand.

 More than tech

-At the same time, “These career paths aren’t the only ambitions that Haas and GSB empower.
-For example, the Bay Area is a prime location for students aspiring toward international business.
-California serves as a gateway to South American and Asian economies, with many of the world’s global companies headquartered in the Bay Area,” says Blackman.
+At the same time, “These career paths aren’t the only ambitions that Haas and GSB empower,” notes SBC founder Stacy Blackman.
+“For example, the Bay Area is a prime location for students aspiring toward international business.
+California serves as a gateway to South American and Asian economies, with many of the world’s global companies headquartered in the Bay Area.”

-Because Stanford is a private institution and Haas is not, does Stanford have more resources to dedicate to teaching, facilities, etc?
+Because Stanford is a private institution and Haas is not, does Stanford have more resources to dedicate to teaching, facilities, etc.?

 Career aspirations should be a key factor in deciding which program to pursue.
 A former Haas Admissions Officer on the Stacy Blackman team shared, “GSB is more entrepreneurial-focused.
 GSB is better recognized than Haas for its graduates who have become successful tech leaders and entrepreneurs.
 GSB is oriented more to the start-up, entrepreneurial focus.
 Haas has more graduates going into more traditional post-MBA roles (consulting, product management, finance).”